Harvard Kenneth C. Griffin Graduate School of Arts and Sciences

 The Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (GSAS) is a graduate school within the Faculty of Arts and Sciences at Harvard University.

 Formed in 1872, GSAS is responsible for most of Harvard's graduate degree programs in the humanities, social sciences, and natural sciences.
-The school offers Master of Arts (MA), Master of Science (MS), and Doctor of Philosophy (PhD) degrees in approximately 58 disciplines.
+The school offers Master of Arts (MA), Master of Science (MS), and Doctor of Philosophy (Ph.D.) degrees in approximately 58 disciplines.

-Academic programs offered by the Harvard Graduate School of Arts and Sciences have consistently ranked at the top of graduate programs in the United States.
 The School's graduates include a diverse set of prominent public figures and academics.
 The vast majority of Harvard's Nobel Prize-winning alumni earned a degree at GSAS.
 In addition to scholars and scientists, GSAS graduates have become U.S. Cabinet secretaries, Supreme Court justices, foreign heads of state, and heads of government.

 History

 GSAS was formally created as the Graduate Department of Harvard University in 1872 and was renamed the Graduate School of Harvard University in 1890.
 Women were not allowed to enroll in GSAS until 1962.

 In 2023, the GSAS was renamed after a US$300 million donation from philanthropist Kenneth C. Griffin to the Faculty of Arts and Sciences.